 While others may be focusing heavily on saving up to buy a house, or to pay off student loans, we’re the type who are daydreaming about when and where we’ll take our next big trip.

 But, as you know, life is expensive!
-It can be difficult to make a lifestyle filled with travelling work when you have other expenses to deal with.
+It can be difficult to make a lifestyle filled with travelling work when you have other bills to deal with.

 Grab a paper and pen, and let’s get to business!